8 Best Places to Visit in Sulmona, Italy

-Famous since ancient times for being the birthplace of the Roman poet Publio Ovidio Nasone, Sulmona is a stately but lively town that lies at the center of the wide Conca Peligna, a plateau that lies about 350 meters above sea level.
+Famous since ancient times for being the birthplace of the Roman poet Publio Ovidio Nason, Sulmona is a stately but lively town that lies at the center of the wide Conca Peligna.
+This plateau lies about 350 meters above sea level.
 Located in central Abruzzo, Sulmona has grown from a small medieval village to a picturesque town surrounded by the green Maiella National Park.
 The city center has a vast architectural, historical and cultural heritage.
 At the same time, the surrounding areas are ideal for lovers of the outdoors as they are full of itineraries for hiking, walking, or biking.
 Ancient churches, stately palaces, city walls that guard architectural works of Roman origin: this is Sulmona, a city that, for its vast monumental heritage built in different styles, has long been known as “Siena of the Abruzzi.”
 Besides being known for its history, Sulmona is internationally famous for its delicious sugared almonds, a confectionary area for many years.

 S. Maria della Tomba Church